 All of these reports include a weekly Ontario Wheat Market Commentary for the current season.
 Ontario Corn and Soybean Commentaries are also included; reflecting the overall Grain Farmers of Ontario perspective.

-Short term support is seen at $3.15 - $3.25 on the December contract, while overhead resistance is seen at the $3.40 - $3.60 level on the lead month.
-The short term indicators are positive for now, but the main trend is still down.
+Short term support is seen at $3.50 on the December contract, while overhead resistance is seen at the $3.60 - $3.80 level on the lead month.
+Our red buy signal from September 12 is still intact, but we have yet to receive one on the weekly chart.
+The short term indicators are still positive, but the main trend is still down.

 The beans rallied 50 cents after the October 12 report towards the $10 overhead barrier.
 There are within reach of this resistance, but the indicators are not bullish.
 With harvest in full swing and wet conditions causing some issues, we could see the $10 challenged as early as next week.
 At that level, we expect serious resistance that coincides with resistance levels on the other grains.
 Meanwhile, support is seen at the $9.25 level, and overhead resistance is still at the $9.80 - $10 mark on the November contract.